23 bits of gratitude in 23

 (To all my high school friends: I'm really sorry I was always such a brat about taking pictures and I am regretting it now because I can't find any of us together.
 Thank god for the select few of you that actually force me to pose for them once in a while)

 7. NARS Audacious Lipstick

 Because sometimes you need to indulge in vanity and who would I be if I didn't mention my love for these?
 Also contouring.
-Amazing.
+Contouring is life-changing.
 One of my favorite conversations ever in our EBoard group chat was the following: